kworam/ProcScript/README.md

 ProcScript enforces the signature
 ------------------------------------
-Notice that the `MyFirstProc` constructor function takes an object literal as input:
+Notice that the `MyFirstProc` constructor function takes an object literal called a *parameter object* as input:

 	var procInstance = new MyFirstProc({input1: "Hi Mom!"});

-This object literal is called a parameter object and ProcScript checks it against the signature object.
+ProcScript checks the parameter object against the signature object.
 If it does not contain a value of the right type for each "in" and "in-out" parameter in the signature, ProcScript throws an error.

-Similarly, before a Proc returns to its caller, ProcScript checks its return object against the signature object.
+Similarly, before a Proc returns to its caller, ProcScript checks its parameter object against the signature object.
 If it does not contain a value of the right type for each "in-out" and "out" parameter in the signature, ProcScript throws an error.

-ProcScript type checks objects
+Type checking classes
 --------------------------------------

 As mentioned above, if the `paramType` of a parameter is the constructor function for a class, ProcScript checks that the parameter value is an `instanceof` that class.

 This works for core JavaScript classes (like Date or Array) but also for user-defined classes.
-For example, if I define a Point class like this:
+For example, if the Point class is defined like this:

 	function Point(x, y) {
 		this.x = x;